wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A threat agent (a malicious actor) is an individual or group that can manifest a threat.
    * A threat event is a specific instance of a threat

-   * A vulnerability is a (potentially expliotable) weakness where there is absence of a countermeasure in place.
+   * A vulnerability is a (potentially exploitable) weakness where there is the absence of a countermeasure in place.
    * An exposure is an instance of being subjected or exposed to losses from a threat.
    * A trigger is an event that indicates that a risk has occurred or is about to occur.
    * <strong>Enticements</strong> are apparent flaws deliberately made available for penetration and exploitation.

    * <a href="#Attacks">Attacks</a> are attempts to violate an organization’s security or privacy
-   * An exploit is when a threat agent successfully takes advantage of a vulnerability
+   * An <strong>exploit</strong> is when a threat agent successfully takes advantage of a vulnerability
+   * Likelihood (of occurrence) is a weighted factor that a given threat agent is capable of exploiting a given vulnerability
+   * Level of risk before treatment is the <strong>inherent risk</strong>
-   * A breach is an attack that has been successful in reaching its goal.
+   * A <strong>breach</strong> is an attack that has been successful in reaching its goal.
    * Impact is the magnitude of harm caused by a threat source

-   * Likelihood (of occurence) is a weighted factor that a given threat agent is capable of exploiting a given vulnerability
-   * Level of risk before treatment is the inherent risk
    <br /><br />

 ## Quantitative risk analysis: